Bruhathkayosaurus: Classification

-Bruhathkayosaurus was originally classified as a carnosaur (like Allosaurus), of an uncertain position (incertae sedis).
+Bruhathkayosaurus was originally classified as a carnosaurian theropod (like Allosaurus), of an uncertain position (incertae sedis).
 However, Chatterjee (1995) re-examined the remains and demonstrated that Bruhathkayosaurus is actually a titanosaur sauropod.
 Some later studies listed Bruhathkayosaurus as an indeterminate sauropod or as a nomen dubium.

 The original publication described little in the way of diagnostic characteristics and was only supported by a few line drawings and photographs of the fossils as they lay in the ground.
 This led to online speculation by researchers that the bones might actually have been petrified wood, akin to the way the original discoverers of Sauroposeidon initially believed their find to be fossilized tree trunks.
 A 2022 review by Pal and Ayyasami presented additional previously unseen photographs of the tibia bone at the excavation site and in a plaster jacket, and reinforced the taxon's position within Titanosauria.
-However, as Mohabey and colleagues noted in 2024, "this new information has not resolved the identity of the element nor the validity of the taxon."
+However, as Dhananjay M. Mohabey and colleagues noted in 2024, "this new information has not resolved the identity of the element nor the validity of the taxon."

 Size estimates

 According to the published description, the shin bone (tibia) of Bruhathkayosaurus was 2 m long.
 This is 29 percent larger than the fibula of Argentinosaurus, which is only 1.55 m long.
 The fragmentary femur was similarly huge; across the distal end, it measured 75 cm, 33% larger than the femur of Antarctosaurus giganteus, which measures 56 cm.
 The ilium measured 1.2 m in length.

 No total body size estimates for Bruhathkayosaurus have been published, but paleontologists and researchers have posted tentative estimates on the Internet.
 In a post from June 2001, Mickey Mortimer estimated that Bruhathkayosaurus could have reached 44.1 m in length and might have weighed 175–220 MT, but in later posts retracted these estimates, reducing the estimated length to 28–47 m based on more complete titanosaurs (Saltasaurus, Opisthocoelicaudia and Rapetosaurus), and declined to provide a new weight estimate, describing the older weight estimates as inaccurate.
-In a May 2008 article for the weblog Sauropod Vertebra Picture of the Week, paleontologist Matt Wedel used a comparison with Argentinosaurus and calculated the weight of Bruhathkayosaurus at up to 126 MT.
+In a May 2008 article for the blog Sauropod Vertebra Picture of the Week, paleontologist Matt Wedel used a comparison with Argentinosaurus and calculated the weight of Bruhathkayosaurus at up to 126 MT.
 In 2019, Gregory S. Paul suggested that the supposed tibia was probably a degraded femur, in which case its length was slightly greater than that of Dreadnoughtus (1.91 meters) and Futalognkosaurus (1.98 meters).
 Its ilium is similar in length to that of Dreadnoughtus whereas the width of the distal femur appears to slightly exceed that of Patagotitan.
 Paul estimated its mass at around 30–55 MT, much lower than any previous estimation.
 In 2020, Molina-Perez and Larramendi suggested that the 2 m long tibia is probably a fibula, and estimated the size of the animal at 37 m and 95 MT.